Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 - References to deprecated names for Yeeldx Components.
   - **Examples:** yyCRV or yUSD instead of yvCurve-Y (see: [Yeeldx Naming Conventions](https://docs.Yeeldx.finance/developers/v2/naming-convention))
 - Parentheses for stating additional information
-  - **Incorrect:** Development Grants are larger sized ($5,000 to $50,000) grants aimed at individuals or teams building projects around vaults and the broader Yeeldx ecosystem.
+  - **Incorrect:** Development Grants are larger sized ($5,000 to $50,000) grants aimed at individuals or teams building projects around YeeldBoxs and the broader Yeeldx ecosystem.
-  - **Correct:** Development Grants are generally larger sized grants, ranging from $5,000 to $50,000, aimed at individuals or teams building projects around vaults and the broader Yeeldx ecosystem.
+  - **Correct:** Development Grants are generally larger sized grants, ranging from $5,000 to $50,000, aimed at individuals or teams building projects around YeeldBoxs and the broader Yeeldx ecosystem.

 ### Abbreviations